gleber/dotfiles/README.md

 This is gleber's dotfiles.
 It is roughly based on xero's repo.
 It tries to provide both semi-permanent configuration and semi-permanent application versions.
 It supplies `install.sh` script, which sets up most apps and configs using Nix, Stow and myrepos.
+This config makes use of gpg encryption to store some sensitive information in the public github.
+For more details read `private/README.md`.

 ## Installation